-Overview: Survey of history of 19th century European modernism based on the collection at the Musee d’Orsay.
+Overview: Survey of history of 19th century European modernism (Realism, Impressionism, Post-Impressionism) based on the collection at the Musee d’Orsay.

 The Musee d’Orsay sits on the Seine at the center of Paris.
 It is re-purposing at its best: a former train station that has been transformed into a treasure of 19th century modernism.

-Modernism began in Paris.
+Modernism began in cities like Paris.
 In the 19th century, as factories developed and large numbers of people moved to cities to work in those factories and other related jobs, a middle class of merchants and white-collar workers developed to serve the burgeoning population.
-By the 1860s, Paris, a city of 1.7 million, with a population looking for new leisure-time activities.
-Its wide boulevards lined with shops, cafes, and restaurants, bustling with a new pedestrian culture.
+By the 1860s, Paris was a city of 1.7 million, with a population looking for new leisure-time activities.
+Its wide boulevards lined with shops, cafes, and restaurants bustled with a new pedestrian culture.
 On the weekends, dance halls in Montmartre or along the Seine entertained the wage workers and the wealthy.

 Trains bringing people and goods into the city, were the epitome of a new urban culture.
 The Gare d’Orsay was built in 1900 for the Paris Exposition Universelle as a demonstration of modern progress, with a massive central hall enclosed in iron and glass to host the train, flanked by cast iron colonnades on either side.
 In 1939, the rail station closed.

 Monet, Gare St. Lazare 1877